restatedev/documentation/docs/restate/managed_service.md

 A [Loki](https://grafana.com/oss/loki/) and [Tempo](https://grafana.com/oss/tempo/) endpoint,
 to allow reading logs and traces respectively from the managed cluster.

-#### Adding to Grafana
+#### Adding to your Grafana
-`https://yourcluster.dev.restate.cloud:3100` is a valid endpoint for both Loki and Tempo data sources in Grafana.
-For both you will need to set a 'Custom HTTP Header' with key `Authorization` and value `Bearer <your-token>`.
+`https://yourcluster.dev.restate.cloud:3100` is a valid endpoint for both Loki and Tempo data sources in Grafana - we do not run a Grafana instance on your behalf, however.
+For both data sources you will need to set a 'Custom HTTP Header' with key `Authorization` and value `Bearer <your-token>`.

 Grafana supports correlating logs and traces.
 In your Loki data source configuration, set up a [Derived field](https://grafana.com/docs/grafana/latest/datasources/loki/configure-loki-data-source/#derived-fields)